PDas2206/ZipfsLaw/README.md

 ## Getting Started:
 The programs in this repo have been coded using Python 3.
 To run the files one has to have Python 3 or above installed in their systems.
 Additionally you need the following packages to be installed: \
 nltk \
-matplotlib \
+matplotlib
-string \
-random
 ## Running the programs:
-To execute the programs from the command shell, do the following steps:
+To execute the programs from the command shell, do the following steps: \
-		1. Change the directory to this folder in your system
+		1. Change the directory to this folder in your system. \
-		2. To now execute the programs, type the following after the prompt appears: python <filename>.py
+		2. To now execute the programs, type the following after the prompt appears: \
+			python <filename>.py \
-		(where <filename> is any of the below stated ones)
+		(where <filename> is any of the below stated ones) \
-		3. Some of the programs are interactive in nature, so input from user is expected, the nature of which is clearly explained to the user
+For zipfs_stemming.py to perform stemming, we have used the PorterStemmer method in nltk.
+This has been imported using the following command: \
+				from nltk.stem.porter import PorterStemmer